birnuruzunn/birnuruzunn/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a **computer engineer** who loves to learn new things, is determined, hardworking and is very keen on technology.
-I am also a **master's student in Information systems engineering**. :mortar_board: :books: :smile:
+I am a **Computer Engineer** who loves to learn new things, is determined, hardworking and is very keen on technology.
+I am also a **master's student in Information Systems Engineering**. :mortar_board: :books: :smile:

 Whenever I have the opportunity, I develop open-source projects and share them here.
 It is my greatest wish and happiness that my works can be a solution to people's problems.